PicnicSupermarket/localicious/README.md

 Using the validation feature, we can validate whether the structure of the file is still correct after the change:

-`localicious validate ./copy.yaml --required-languages en,nl`
+`localicious validate ./copy.yaml --collections IOS --required-languages en,nl`

 Since we forgot to add a Dutch localization for the `Settings.PushPermissionsRequest.Subtitle.COPY` key, this will fail: